 Course Code: SAFE-1500

 Building on the topics learned in Applied Safety Fundamentals I, students learn to assess hazards and controls for various types of tools, equipment and machinery found in the workplace.
-Learn about best practices in process safety, laboratory safety, as well as hazards and controls associated with working with electricity, lifting and conveyors, hot work processes, as well as working in remote locations.
+Learn about best practices in process safety, laboratory safety, as well as hazards and controls associated with working with electricity, lifting and conveyors, as well as working in remote locations.

 Course Code: SAFE-1510